SmCTwelve/f1-bot/README.md

 **Parameters**

 Commands which take `season` and `round` parameters will default to the latest race of the current season if omitted.
-Otherwise, both parameters should be given in the order `season` `round`, with the exception of `drivers`, `teams` and `grid` which only use a `season`.
+Otherwise, both parameters should be given in the order `season` `round`, with the exception of `drivers`, `teams` and `grid` commands which only use a `season`.

 Commands which take the `driver_id` parameter must be either of the following:
   - Driver code; e.g. HAM, VET